Author:

 Stakeholder Engagement

-Image Credit: dusanpetkovic on iStock Welcome back to Ask a Nonprofit Expert, NPQ’s advice column for nonprofit readers, by civic leaders who have built thriving, equitable organizations.
+Credit: Alice Yamamura on Unsplash Welcome back to Ask a Nonprofit Expert, NPQ’s advice column for nonprofit readers, by civic leaders who have built thriving, equitable organizations.
 As always, this series offers Leading Edge members the opportunity to submit tough challenges anonymously and get personalized advice.
 In this column, we’ll publish answers to common questions to strengthen our entire community’s capacity.
-In today’s issue, Cheretta Clerkley, MBA, associate vice president of content and co-created expertise …
+In today’s issue, Claire Taylor Hansen and Nicole Tufts answer a reader’s question about …

 read more...